Cruising Information Sources:

 Active Captain data loaded with it.

-A free (and excellent) Windows tide and current prediction program.
+A free (and excellent) Windows tide prediction program.

 NOAA National Data